atlassian/data-center-helm-charts/DEVELOPMENT.md

 ## How to work with documentation

-To make the work with the documentation easy, there is a `Makefile` in the project root folder.
+To make working with the documentation easier, there is a `Makefile` in the project root folder.
 To start the server just run:

     make docs